gcrois/gcrois.github.io/_posts/2021-09-20-K0000-architecture.md

 Kata includes a few major components to do this job:

-  * KataIR (`kir` CLI, `*.kir` files): a tree-based intermediate representation (IR), which is platform-, language-, and tooling- agnostic format that can be "lowered" to a compilation target, or used in an IDE to provide intellisense/debugging
+  * KataScript (`ks` CLI, `*.ks` files): a high level scripting language, with a rich type system and expressive syntax
   * KataCompiled (`kc` CLI, `*.kc` files): a systems level programming language, for using native types, functions, and modules seamlessly, while also allowing support for dynamic types
-  * KataScript (`ks` CLI, `*.ks` files): a high level scripting language, with a rich type system and expressive syntax
-    * `uno` std module: a cross platform programmable UI framework that can run in the browser or as a desktop/native app
-  * KataPackageManager (`kpm` CLI, `.kpm` files): a file/directory based package manager, builder, and bundler
-  * KataShell (`kash` CLI, `*.kash` files): a shell language meant for task automation, authoring utils/tools, and launching processes/debugging
   * KataNumeriX (`.knx` files): a compute-only (i.e. no IO) language meant for HPC/ML/AI, which can be JIT/statically compiled and ran using CUDA, HIP, etc...
     * understands native types, tensors, broadcasting, task scheduling, and host/device communication, but not dynamic types!
+  * KataShell (`kash` CLI, `*.kash` files): a shell language meant for task automation, authoring utils/tools, and launching processes/debugging
+  * KataPackageManager (`kpm` CLI, `.kpm` files): a file/directory based package manager, builder, and bundler

+internally, there are a few other major components (these are also useful for other language designers):

+  * KataAST (`kast` CLI, `*.kast` files): a high-level tree-based intermediate language intended as a compilation target for all medium- and high-level languages
+    * encodes metadata/debugging information, such as type information, source locations, and other information
+    * can be transpiled to KataIR, or used by a third party tool such as an IDE/language server
+  * KataIR (`kir` CLI, `*.kir` files): a low-level block-based intermediate representation (IR), which can be optimized and compiled to a backend
+    * still encodes metadata/debugging information, but only what is required for error diagnostics
+    * should be easily translated to other IRs such as LLVM IR, or WebAssembly

 obviously, this is going to take a while and be an iterative process! that's why i'm making this post, to give an estimated roadmap and high level details about the project